pramish9400/PROJECTS/ML_PROJECTS/Forest_Cover_Type_Prediction/README.md

 sample_submission.csv Explained under the Submission sub-heading

 FCDataDictionary.csv The file contains data dictionary(Dictionary explaining what each feature of the dataset means) of the forest cover dataset

-### Outcomes
-The main objective of this task is to provide you with an open field where you can practise and work your way with a dataset end to end without any restrictions from our side.
-So feel free to try out different preprocessing and feature selection techniques and apply different models of your choice and tune them until you arrive at your best solution.

-In this project, we will apply the following concepts:

-EDA & Data Preprocessing Feature Selection Model Building and hyperparameter tuning After completing this project, we will have a better understanding of how to how to work on a dataset end to end and the different strategies we can use to increase the evaluation metric.